0glabs/0g-doc/docs/build-with-0g/compute-network/overview.md

 ## Components

 **Contract:** This component determines the legitimacy of settlement proofs, manages accounts, and handles service information.
-To do this, it stores variables during the service process, including account information, service details (such as name and URL), and consensus logic.
+It stores variables during the service process, including account information, service details (such as name and URL), and consensus logic.

 **Provider:** The owners of AI models and hardware who offer their services for a fee.

 **User:** Individuals or organizations who use the services listed by Service Providers.
-They may also use AI services directly or build applications on top of our API.
+They may use AI services directly or build applications on top of our API.

 ## Process Overview